-Remedial education (aka remedial learning) is basic catch-up education.
+Remedial education (RE) is basic catch-up education.
 It is provided to students who have fallen below minimum standards.
-Remedial education usually focuses on basic literacy and numeracy skills to reach standardized benchmarks for typical students of a certain age.
+Remedial learning usually focuses on basic literacy and numeracy skills to reach standardized benchmarks for typical students of a certain age.

-There are other terms for remedial education, such as:
+There are other terms for remedial learning, such as:

 - Developmental Education,